...

 If patient data was accessed as a result of the breach, HIPAA requires you to notify affected patients within 60 days of discovering the breach.
 If more than 500 patients are affected in a state, you must also notify the media.
 Delays in notification can result in additional OCR penalties.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We layer email filtering, staff awareness, and endpoint protection so a single click does not hand an attacker the keys to your patient data.